AlbertDang46/CS165_Project/README.md

-## TLS Cache
+## TCP Socket - TLS Structure (ARCH)
 ------------------------

-This repository contains the starter code for the CS165 project.
+This repository contains the starter code for the CS165 project/assignment.
 The directory structure is as follows:
 ```
 certificates/	// Contains CA and server certificates.
+And are not required for only socket programming.
 scripts/	// Helper scripts.
 src/		// Client and Server code.
 Add your code here.
 cmake/		// CMake find script.